sw00/sett.sh/content/posts/2018/09/four-principles-part-2.md

 ![A map of dots with some paths connected through them](https://i.imgur.com/B3mj4nF.jpg)

 I was trying to represent knowledge as a map of infinite space.
-Each dot is a single bit of information (or fact, if you will) and activity of completing a task is a journey through this space, connecting the dots.
+Each dot is a single bit of information (or fact, if you will) and the activity of completing a task is a journey through this space, connecting the dots.
 Some dots would get me closer to completion, other times I'd end up meandering a little.
 The point is that if I were to do this for a few years, some areas of knowledge would